Measuring and Understanding Throughput of Network Topologies: Comparison with Related Work

-The literature on network topology design is large and growing quickly, with a number of designs having been proposed in the past few years~\cite{fattree-new, vl2, BCube, portland, dcell, cthrough, helios, proteus, jellyfish, legup, rewire}.
+The literature on network topology design is large and growing, with a number of designs having been proposed in the past few years~\cite{fattree-new, vl2, BCube, portland, dcell, cthrough, helios, proteus, jellyfish, legup, rewire}.
 However, each of these research proposals only makes a comparison with one or two other past proposals, with no standard benchmarks for the comparison.
-There has been no independent, rigorous evaluation of a large number of topologies.
+There has been no rigorous evaluation of a large number of topologies.

-The only significant work in the space is from Popa et. al.~\cite{lucian10}.
-They assess $4$ topologies to determine the one that incurs least expense while achieving a target level of performance under a specific workload (all-to-all traffic).
+Popa et.~al.~\cite{lucian10} assess $4$ topologies to determine the one that incurs least expense while achieving a target level of performance under a specific workload (all-to-all traffic).
 Their attempts to equalize performance required careful calibration, and approximations still had to be made.
-Accounting for the different costs of building different topologies is also an inexact process.
-We sidestep that issue by using the random graph as a normalizer: instead of attempting to match performance, for each topology, we build a random graph with \emph{identical} equipment, and then compare throughput performance of the topology with that of the random graph.
-Each topology is compared to the random graph and thus the problem of massaging structured designs into roughly equivalent configurations is alleviated.
-This also makes it easy for others to use our tools, and to test arbitrary workloads.
-Apart from comparing topologies, our work also argues the superiority of flow-metrics to cuts.
+Accounting for the different costs of building different topologies is an inexact process.
+We sidestep that issue by using the random graph as a normalizer: instead of attempting to match performance, for each topology, we build a random graph with \SC{\emph{identical equipment}}, and then compare throughput performance of the topology with that of the random graph.
+This alleviates the need for equalizing configurations, thereby making it easy for others to use our tools, and to test arbitrary workloads.

-Other work on comparing topologies is more focused on reliability and cuts in the topology~\cite{sandiaPaper}.